A Day in Skopje, North Macedonia

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

 (This post was written in 2012 as a journal entry on a 30-day trip around the Balkans when the country was known as “Macedonia.”
 Since 2019, it is North Macedonia.
 I have not visited Skopje since though I’m certain it’s changed a lot.
 I do hope to return someday to update this information.
 In the meantime, just a reminder that it is definitely out of date!)

 I arrived in Skopje, North Macedonia a little lighter than expected.
 Jat Airways forced me to check my carry-on bag and then promptly proceeded to leave it behind in Belgrade.

-With a completed claim form in hand and a promise that it would be delivered to my hotel the following morning (I was certain I would never see it again) I caught a cab into town to check out Skopje.
+With a completed claim form in hand and a promise that it will be delivered to my hotel tomorrow morning (I’m certain I’ll never see it again) I catch a cab into town to check out Skopje.

-After a little research, I discovered both of these observations are directly related to the comprehensive and controversial “Skopje 2014” renovation project currently underway in the downtown area.
+After a little research, I discover both of these observations are directly related to the comprehensive and controversial “Skopje 2014” renovation project currently underway in the downtown area.

 Older state buildings, such as the Parliament are due to get complete face-lifts, as well as new decorative features.
 Seventeen different monumental statues of great and historic locals, assorted intellectual heroes and an enormous statue of Alexander the Great are planned.

 After a powerful earthquake in 1963, downtown Skopje was rebuilt in colorless, block concrete soviet style.
 Believing the city was lacking in aesthetic virtues and seeking a way to build the economy with direct investment, the government conceived the Skopje 2014 plan.